-The MCL, as an academically rigorous programme taught by leading experts in corporate law and closely related fields, will provide an excellent platform for students intending to practise law or aiming for a career as an academic, policymaker or regulator.
+The MCL, as an academically rigorous programme taught by leading experts in corporate law and closely related fields, provides an excellent platform for students intending to practise law or aiming for a career as an academic, policymaker or regulator.

-The MCL will provide students with ample opportunity to engage with the key theoretical debates that energise the academic study of corporate law and related areas of law, providing an ample opportunity for expanding intellectual horizons.
+The MCL provides students with ample opportunity to engage with the key theoretical debates that energise the academic study of corporate law and related areas of law, offering substantial scope for expanding intellectual horizons.
 MCL students should therefore be well-equipped to pursue doctoral studies in corporate law, corporate governance and financial services regulation.